VBK0-0/ALU-16bit-RTL-to-GDSII/README.md

 # ALU-16bit-RTL-to-GDSII
-This repository presents the design and implementation of a 16-bit Arithmetic Logic Unit (ALU) using Verilog HDL, following a complete ASIC design flow from RTL design to physical verification. rification.
+This repository presents the design and implementation of a 16-bit Arithmetic Logic Unit (ALU) using Verilog HDL, following an academic ASIC design flow from RTL design to physical layout and verification.

+The project emphasizes RTL correctness, synthesis awareness, and physical design understanding using Cadence Virtuoso.

 ## ALU Overview

-The ALU operates on 16-bit inputs and supports arithmetic, logical, and shift operations controlled via a 4-bit select signal.
+The ALU operates on 16-bit inputs and supports arithmetic, logical, and shift operations controlled via a 4-bit select (control) signal.

 ### Supported Operations
 | ALU_Sel	| Operation         |